-453. (a) Upon motion of a person required to appear before the probate referee to be examined, give testimony, or produce documents pursuant to this chapter, the court may make a protective order to protect the person from annoyance, embarrassment, or oppression.
+453. (a) On motion of a person required to appear before the probate referee pursuant to this chapter, the court may make a protective order to protect the person from annoyance, embarrassment, or oppression.

-(b) Upon motion of a probate referee, the court may make an order to show cause why a person who is required, but fails, to appear before the probate referee to be examined, give testimony, or produce documents pursuant to this chapter, should not be compelled to do so.
+(b) On motion of a probate referee, the court may make an order to show cause why a person who is required, but fails, to appear before the probate referee pursuant to this chapter, should not be compelled to do so.